Columbus Girls Academy

 Each evening, residents attend an Evening Group Time.
 This special time of sharing is staff directed and designed to promote growth and unity in the dorm.
 Some of the topics that may be discussed include: Positive Peer influence, Accountability, Personal Responsibility, Peer Reconciliation and Conflict Resolution.

 Columbus Girls Academy is committed to the continued success of its students.
-Prior to completion of the program a Parent/Student contract will be developed by the counselor, student, and family.
-The goal of the contract will be to define and uphold the boundaries within the home.
+Prior to completion of the program, a Parent/Student contract will be developed by the counselor, student, and family.
+The goal of the contract will be to define and uphold the boundaries of the home.
 Topics included in the contract include the re-establishment of trust, specific responsibilities, guidelines, conflict resolution, educational goals, and spiritual commitments.
 Columbus Girls Academy will work with the student and family to set up a support system at home before the student graduated the program.